Online shopping

-An online shop evokes the physical analogy of buying products or services at a regular "bricks-and-mortar" retailer or shopping center; the process is called business-to-consumer (B2C) online shopping.
-When an online store is set up to enable businesses to buy from another businesses, the process is called business-to-business (B2B) online shopping.
+Online stores that evoke the physical analogy of buying products or services at a regular "brick-and-mortar" retailer or shopping center follow a process called business-to-consumer (B2C) online shopping.
+When an online store is set up to enable businesses to buy from another business, the process is instead called business-to-business (B2B) online shopping.
 A typical online store enables the customer to browse the firm's range of products and services, view photos or images of the products, along with information about the product specifications, features and prices.
+Unlike physical stores which may close at night, online shopping portals are always available to customers.

 Online stores usually enable shoppers to use "search" features to find specific models, brands or items.
 Online customers must have access to the Internet and a valid method of payment in order to complete a transaction, such as a credit card, an Interac-enabled debit card, or a service such as PayPal.
 For physical products (e.g., paperback books or clothes), the e-tailer ships the products to the customer; for digital products, such as digital audio files of songs or software, the e-tailer usually sends the file to the customer over the Internet.
 The largest of these online retailing corporations are Alibaba, Amazon.com, and eBay.

 Terminology

-Alternative names for the activity are "e-tailing", a shortened form of "electronic retail" or "e-shopping", a shortened form of "electronic shopping".
+Alternative names for the activity are "e-commerce", a shortened form of "electronic commerce" or "e-shopping", a shortened form of "electronic shopping".
 An online store may also be called an e-web-store, e-shop, e-store, Internet shop, web-shop, web-store, online store, online storefront and virtual store.
 Mobile commerce (or m-commerce) describes purchasing from an online retailer's mobile device-optimized website or software application ("app").
 These websites or apps are designed to enable customers to browse through a companies' products and services on tablet computers and smartphones.